Setting up TURN

 DOMAIN="turn-jitsi-meet.example.com"

--d $DOMAIN \
+-d ${DOMAIN} \

 systemctl start nginx

-- After restarting prosody (systemctl restart prosody) you are good to go!
+) you are good to go!